-- The RPC shall be responsible for the Plan's operation and administration in accordance with applicable law and the Plan's legal documents, shall be the Plan's "named fiduciary" (within the meaning of the United States' Employee Retirement Income Security Act of 1974 (ERISA)), and shall exercise its rights and duties for the Plan's administration and operation as specified under applicable law or the applicable Plan documents - The RPC shall be responsible for deciding (in accordance with the Plan's terms) benefit claims and appeals of benefit claim decisions under the Plan - Effective 1 January 2016, individuals maintaining the following RI titles shall constitute the RPC's membership: the Chief Financial Officer; the Director, Human Resources; the Manager, Compensation and Benefits; and the Director, Investments & Treasury except that, in no event, shall the RPC have authority to adopt any Plan amendment that would modify the structure of RI's funding obligations under the Plan or that would otherwise materially restructure the Plan.
+- The RPC shall be responsible for the Plan's operation and administration in accordance with applicable law and the Plan's legal documents, shall be the Plan's "named fiduciary" (within the meaning of the United States' Employee Retirement Income Security Act of 1974 (ERISA)), and shall exercise its rights and duties for the Plan's administration and operation as specified under applicable law or the applicable Plan documents - The RPC shall be responsible for deciding (in accordance with the Plan's terms) benefit claims and appeals of benefit claim decisions under the Plan - Effective 1 January 2016, individuals maintaining the following RI positions shall constitute the RPC's membership: the Chief Financial Officer; the top human resources official; the individual managing WHQ employee benefits; and the Director, Investments & Treasury except that, in no event, shall the RPC have authority to adopt any Plan amendment that would modify the structure of RI's funding obligations under the Plan or that would otherwise materially restructure the Plan.

-2. authorizes the RPC to establish or amend a charter setting forth rules concerning its manner of action and any rules or procedures deemed necessary or advisable to enable it to carry out its responsibilities under the Plan.
-(January 2016 Mtg., Bd.
+The RPC is authorized to establish or amend a charter setting forth rules concerning its manner of action and any rules or procedures deemed necessary or advisable to enable it to carry out its responsibilities under the Plan.
+(April 2021 Mtg., Bd.
 Dec.
-104)
+146)